silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ### Branching your project

 Setting a dedicated branch in your source control system to track your upgrade work can help you manage your upgrade.
-If you're upgrading a big project, you should consider creating individual branches for each step.
+If you're upgrading a big project, you should consider creating individual branches or commits for each step.

-## Step 1 - Upgrade your dependencies
+## Step 1 - Upgrade your dependencies {#step1}

-The first step is to update your dependencies' constraints in your `composer.json` file to require the latest version of the SilverStripe modules.
+The first step is to update your dependencies' constraints in your `composer.json` file to require the latest version of modules.

 ### Automatically upgrade dependencies with the `recompose` upgrader command